ACG Reflections 2: Practices of Transition -Satoshi Kawata, Hitoshi Nomura, Saburo Murakami-

 Related events

-【Satoshi Kawata】The removal of mural work using the strappo technique will be open to the public.
+【Satoshi Kawata】The stripping of the mural work will be open to the public.